-The Behavioral Health Consultant will provide immediate and personal follow-up to the Heartland primary care provider including findings and recommendations.
-Heartland’s onsite Behavioral Health Consultant, Karin Denes-Collar, is a Licensed Specialist Clinical Social Worker.
+Our behavioral health consultants provide immediate and personal follow-up to the Heartland primary care provider on findings and recommendations.
+Heartland’s onsite team, led by Chief Clinical Officer Karin Denes-Collar, LSCSW, are licensed providers.

 What type of services does the Behavioral Health Consultant offer?